cognitedata/neat/docs/terminology/dmsrules.md

 at the `Value Type` column in the `Properties` sheet.

 ### Data Property
-A data property is used to specify the data that is stored on the node.
+A data property is used to specify the data that is stored on the node (also know as node attributes).
 Below is an example of a data property:

 | View        | View Property | Value Type                | Container      | Container Property |
 |-------------|---------------|---------------------------|----------------|--------------------|
 | WindTurbine | capacity      | float64(unit=power:megaw) | GeneratingUnit | capacity           |

-This data property specifies that the `WindTurbine` view has a property called `capacity` that is a float64 with the unit `power:megaw`.
+This data property specifies that the `WindTurbine` view has a property called `capacity` that is a holding vLUW of type float64 with the unit
+`power:megaw`.
 The data is stored in the `GeneratingUnit` container with the property `capacity`.

 To see which value types are supported, see the